LispCookbook/cl-cookbook/os.md

                            &allow-other-keys)
 ~~~

+Output (stdout) from the launched program is set using the `output`
+keyword:

-If `output` is a pathname, a string designating a pathname, or `nil` (the
+ - If `output` is a pathname, a string designating a pathname, or
-default) designating the null device, the file at that path is used as
+   `nil` (the default) designating the null device, the file at that
-output.
+   path is used as output.
-If it's `:interactive`, output is inherited from the current process;
+ - If it's `:interactive`, output is inherited from the current process;
    beware that this may be different from your `*standard-output*`, and
    under Slime will be on your `*inferior-lisp*` buffer.
-If it's T, output
-goes to your current `*standard-output*` stream.
-If it's `:stream`, a new
+ - If it's `T`, output goes to your current `*standard-output*` stream.
-stream will be made available that can be accessed via
+ - If it's `:stream`, a new stream will be made available that can be accessed via
    `process-info-output` and read from.
-Otherwise, `output` should be a value
+ - Otherwise, `output` should be a value that the underlying lisp
-that the underlying lisp implementation knows how to handle.
+   implementation knows how to handle.

 `if-output-exists`, which is only meaningful if `output` is a string or a
 pathname, can take the values `:error`, `:append`, and `:supersede` (the